chaincodelabs/seminars/p2p/ANSWERS.md

 Q: Why is the blockheight now encoded in the coinbase transaction?
 A: To force unique coinbase txids.
 Before encoding the block height into the coinbase, two coinbase transactions could be the same resulting in one txid for two transactions.
 Learn more [here](https://learnmeabitcoin.com/glossary/txid#footnote-unique-txids) and see the [PR](https://github.com/bitcoin/bitcoin/pull/1526).

+[OPTIONAL]Q: How does "diffusion" message spreading work and why is it ineffective against de-anonymization?
+A: Diffusion: Instead of using fixed intervals to broadcast and relay INV messages, node now uses a random delay timer.
+So it picks a neighbor at random AND use a random delay timer per peer, until the tx has been broadcasted / relayed to all reachable peers.
+Diffusion is still ineffective against deanonymization because despite the random timers, the spreading pattern is still structured/symmetric which betrays the originating source (with good probability).
+See code [here](https://github.com/bitcoin/bitcoin/commit/5400ef6bcb9d243b2b21697775aa6491115420f3).